 Some assisted living facilities have Memory Care units, otherwise known as Alzheimer’s Care, that provide a higher degree of care and security for seniors with dementia.
-One should expect to pay an additional $783 - $1,175 / month for care in this type of unit.
+One should expect to pay an additional 20% – 30% more, or stated differently, approximately $950 – $1,223 / month more for care in this type of unit.

-In Montana, in 2019, the average rate for in-home care (non-medical) is $24.00 statewide.
+In Montana, in 2020, the average rate for in-home care (non-medical) is $24.00 statewide per Genworth’s 2019 Cost of Care Survey.
 Within the state, there is not much variance in the hourly rate.
-For those who reside in Billings, one will find the most affordable hourly rates with an average of $23.00.
-However, in Great Falls and Missoula, the average hourly rate is higher and is approximately $24.50 to $24.75 / hour.
+For those who reside in Billings, one will find the most affordable hourly rates with an average of $22.95.
+In Missoula, the average hourly rate is on par with the state wide average of $24.00.
+However, in Great Falls, the average hourly rate is higher and is $25.00.

 In-home health care (medical care) is also available, and unlike in most states, the statewide average cost is consistent to that of non-medical in-home care.

 The cost of adult day care in Montana fluctuates greatly depending on where in the state one resides.
-As of 2019, the average daily cost throughout the state is $114.
-In the Billings Metropolitan area, the cost of adult day care is on the lower end with a flat rate of $84 / day, as is Great Falls, with an average daily rate of $72.
-On the other hand, Missoula has the most expensive daily rate for adult day care at $118.
+As of 2020, Genworth’s Cost of Care Survey 2019 indicates that the average daily cost throughout the state is $100.
+In Great Falls, the cost of adult day care is on the lower end with a flat rate of $71 / day.
+On the other hand, Missoula and the Billings Metropolitan area have the most expensive daily rate for adult day care at $160.
 Unfortunately, in some of the more rural areas of Montana, adult day care might not be available.